February 9, 1914

 Tubb then was considered one of country music’s major stars, regularly appearing on popularity charts with recordings such as “Soldier’s Last Letter” (1944), “Tomorrow Never Comes” (1945), “It’s Been So Long Darling” (1945), “Rainbow at Midnight” (1946), and “Filipino Baby” (1946).
 His style—a spare, personalized brand of honky-tonk music that featured a sole electric lead guitar playing straight melody—made him distinctive, recognizable, and, during his heyday, oft-imitated.

-Tubb did all he could as a star to help others: carrying artists on tour with him, putting in a good word with Opry management and record producers, showcasing talent on his Midnite Jamboree shows, hiring musicians for his own Texas Troubadours band, and always offering words of advice.
-The major stars Tubb boosted in these and other ways established his reputation as one of the industry’s most generous and selfless performers.
+Ernest Tubb did all he could as a star to help others—carrying artists on tour with him, putting in a good word with Opry management and record producers, showcasing talent on his Midnite Jamboree shows, hiring musicians for his own Texas Troubadours band, and always offering words of advice—establishing his reputation as one of the industry’s most generous and selfless performers.

 A Record Store, a Radio Show, and a Boost for Other Artists